 Unlike other research data, personal or sensitive data can not always be shared in an open archive.
 The saying is "as open as possible, as restricted as necessary".
-However, if properly de-identified or anonymized and with suitable consent forms, you may share a processed version of such data, either in an open repository or in a closed repository (such as NSD).
-Read more about sensitive data and anonymization here.
+However, if properly de-identified or anonymized and with suitable consent forms, you may share a processed version of such data, either in an open repository or in a closed repository.

 Please see also the information on our page on Open Access to Research Data.